pburglin/terraform101/README.md

 terraform destroy
 ```

+**Important:** now that you know how variables work in Terraform, you should make use of them for parameters like region, access_key and secret_key. **Since your Terraform files may end up in a git repository you do not want it to have secrets like user credentials.**

 ## Scenario 4 - removing single point of failures

+In this final scenario we will deploy our simple webserver as a cluster of EC2 instances running in multiple availability zones.
+The cluster will have a load balancer with health checks and self-healing capabilities.

 In Atom, edit file ec2instance.tf and replace it with this content:
 ```